 - Ask that the dog demonstrate its ability to perform the work or task

-General Rights Under Law for Service Dogs and Their People
+General Rights Under Law for Service Dogs Of Texas & Their People

 - Staff must not charge people with disabilities extra because of their dog

-- If the dog causes damage, the responsibility will be with the person using the animal
+- If the dog causes damage, the responsibility will be on the person using the animal

-- *Service animals are exempt from pet deposits.
-They are not pets
+- Service animals are exempt from pet deposits

-- Even a property with a ‘no animals’ policy must allow a person with a disability who uses a service dog to keep the dog
+- Even a property with a “no animals” or no pets policy must allow a person with a disability who uses a service dog to keep the dog

 Here are some examples: